finbourne/lusid-sdk-java/sdk/docs/CutLabelDefinitionsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // CutLabelDefinitionsApi apiInstance = apiFactory.build(CutLabelDefinitionsApi.class);

         CutLabelDefinitionsApi apiInstance = ApiFactoryBuilder.build(fileName).build(CutLabelDefinitionsApi.class);
         String code = "code_example"; // String | The Code of the Cut Label that is being queried OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The time at which to get the Cut Label try {
+            // uncomment the below to set overrides at the request level
+            // CutLabelDefinition result = apiInstance.getCutLabelDefinition(code, asAt).execute(opts);

             CutLabelDefinition result = apiInstance.getCutLabelDefinition(code, asAt).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {